Biogas Production ebook horizontal banner ad.

 What is Ammonia Inhibition During Anaerobic Digestion?

-In anaerobic digestion, ammonia inhibition is a major cause of reactor failures and economic losses. due to digester gas output which slows down.
-Often operators are unable to see any apparent reason when inhibition occurs.
+In anaerobic digestion, ammonia inhibition is a major cause of reactor failures and economic losses, due to the digester gas output slowing down.
+Often, operators are unable to see any apparent reason when inhibition occurs.
 However, it can be that the ammonia concentration has risen and/ or that the pH has changed to cause biogas output inhibition.

 Both ammonium ion (NH4+) and free ammonia (NH3) are inhibitory, both directly and indirectly.
 Both NH3 and NH4+ contribute to inhibition in normal AD circumstances.